Chery Fulwin (1999)

+Various importers and other commenters have also called the car "Windcloud" (direct translation of Chinese word "Fengyun") or "Fulwin" (romanized equivalent of the "Fengyun" name introduced by Chery after 2009).

 Development

-The A11 is essentially a rebadged first generation SEAT Toledo, a model which was built by SEAT – i.e. the Spanish subsidiary of the Volkswagen group – from 1991 to 1998 and was based on the Volkswagen Group A2 platform.
+The Fulwin is essentially a badge engineered first generation Toledo, built by SEAT from 1991 to 1999, based on the A2 platform.
 This is the same platform used by FAW-VW Automobile for their successful, license-built FAW-VW Jetta.
 Windcloud production indeed depended on secret side deals with the same parts suppliers as did FAW-VW.
-A later financial settlement out of court meant that Volkswagen agreed to abstain from a planned lawsuit.
+A later financial settlement out of court meant Volkswagen agreed to abstain from a planned lawsuit.
 The purchase of the Toledo blueprints was also executed in secret, in spite of SEAT being a Volkswagen subsidiary: all of these deft negotiations were the work of engineer Yin Tongyao, who had originally worked for Volkswagen's Chinese joint venture.

-Tongyao was originally poached by the government of Wuhu, in Anhui province, after they had reached the decision to develop a car for local production.
-Tongyao had also quietly purchased the production line for a rather outdated Ford engine (Ford 1.6 CVH) in England, which he then transferred to Anhui: the first engines left the production line in May 1999.
+Yin was originally poached by the government of Wuhu, in Anhui province, after they had reached the decision to develop a car for local production.
+Yin had also quietly purchased the production line for a rather outdated Ford engine (the 1.6 CVH) in England, which he then transferred to Anhui: the first engines left the production line in May 1999.
 This was to be the first engine installed in the Windcloud.
 It was later replaced by the more modern Tritec and Acteco engines.
 At the time, China had very strict regulations hindering the entry of new players into the automotive industry, so for nearly two years Chery was officially only producing "automotive components", albeit in a fully assembled form.
 In 2001, Chery finally received government permission to market their cars nationwide.

-The Chery A11's production began in December 1999 as the CAC6340.
-The name was changed to Fengyun, codenamed SQR7160, in 2000, and Chinese production ended in 2006.
-The Chery A15, first presented in 2003, is a facelifted Windcloud.
+Production of the A11 began in December 1999 as the CAC6340.
+The name was officially changed to Fengyun, codenamed SQR7160, in 2000, and Chinese production ended in 2006.
+An long wheelbase version codenamed SQR7160EL was released in 2003, and the Chery A15, first presented in 2003, is a facelifted Windcloud.